 and creativity.

 THE SOURCE: Asymmetric access in venture begins with relationships.
 DMZ sits downstream of top-decile GPs, and holds both LP positions and direct allocation in early-stage companies.
 We see what best fund managers see in the most competitive rounds.
 We write checks alongside them, driving cross-strategy dealflow by design.
-In practice: via a partner GP, we secured allocation to Reflection AI at $100M post - latest valuation is $25B, a 250x multiple for DMZ.
+DMZ sits on captables with NVIDIA, Sequoia, Andreessen Horowitz, Kleiner Perkins, GV, Lightspeed, Khosla Ventures, BlackRock and Y Combinator.
+In recent practice: via a partner GP, we secured allocation to Reflection AI at $100M post - latest valuation is $25B, a 250x multiple for DMZ.

 THE FILTER: We operate under binary conviction and believe two kinds of stock matter - stock that everybody wants, and stock that nobody wants yet.
 Everything in the middle dies.
 With heavy exposure to AI and software, we bet on the operator, not the category.
-Sector-agnostic, world-class.
+Pre-seed and Seed, sector agnostic, world class.
 Or pass.

 THE DISCIPLINE: Above all, we are a financial firm.
 We believe in returning cash, unlike many of our peers showcasing TVPI and ignoring DPI (SVB was sunk by paper markups).
 We don't just ask if it'll be a household name in 20 years, we ask when and how we will sell it.
 50+ companies.
 13 exits.
 96%+ IRR. $26M+ NAV.